Conviva/ConvivaSDK/README.md

 # ConvivaSDK Framework

 The ConvivaSDK Framework supports cocoapods and manual installation.
-The library is delivered as Static Framework and deployment is supported on iOS 8 and above.
+The library is delivered as Static Framework and deployment is supported on iOS 12 and above.
+**Supports iOS/tvOS 14 as well.**

 ## Migrating from Pre 2.141.0 version
 For customers who have already integrated pre 2.141.0 version of Conviva library, we recommend them to migrate to the latest